OpenBCI/Documentation/docs/01GettingStarted/01-Boards/03-Wifi_Getting_Started_Guide.md

 ### Get WiFi Shield IP Address

-To get the Wifi Shield IP Address, select `IP ADDRESS` from the WiFi Configuration menu
+To get the Wifi Shield IP Address, select `` from the WiFi Configuration menu

 ![getting ip address for openbci wifi shield](assets/GettingStartedImages/wifi_config_get_ip_address.png)

 ### Get WiFi Shield Mac Address

-To get the Wifi Shield IP Address, select `MAC ADDRESS` from the WiFi Configuration menu
+To get the Wifi Shield IP Address, select `` from the WiFi Configuration menu

 ![getting mac address for openbci wifi shield](assets/GettingStartedImages/wifi_config_get_mac_address.png)

 ### What OpenBCI Board is Connected to the Wifi Shield

-If you are having trouble starting to stream with the GUI, then select `OPENBCI BOARD` to verify the WiFi Shield is attached properly to the Cyton or Ganglion.
+If you are having trouble starting to stream with the GUI, then select `` to verify the WiFi Shield is attached properly to the Cyton or Ganglion.

 ![getting connected openbci board](assets/GettingStartedImages/wifi_config_get_board_type.png)

 ### Erase WiFi Credentials

-If you want to switch what WiFi network your WiFi Shield is on, you can select `ERASE CREDENTIALS`. **NOTE: WiFi Shield must be detached from Ganglion or Cyton.**
+If you want to switch what WiFi network your WiFi Shield is on, you can select ``. **NOTE: WiFi Shield must be detached from Ganglion or Cyton.**

 ![erase credentials for openbci wifi shield](assets/GettingStartedImages/wifi_config_erase_credentials.png)